nguyenvanduocit/ai-commit/README.md

 1. Stage the changes you want to commit in Git.
 2. Run `ai-commit` command.
 3. The tool will generate a commit message and print it to the console.

-If you want the tool auto create commit, you can use `--commit` flag.
+4. If you are satisfied with the generated message, press `y` if not press `n` to generate a new message.
+5. Provide the commit type your self.

 ## Tip